 - Issue date

-- What product/services purchased
+- The product/services purchased

-- VAT amount and the total amount
+- VAT amount and the Total Amount

 This is the basic requirements for receipts, but please be aware the requirements for invoices can vary.
 Consult your accountant/bookkeeper to learn what your specific requirements are.

 To help your bookkeeper, here are a few tips on how to attach the best receipts possible: